JoeggiCH/schweizmobil.ch-API/README.md

 I converted the postman file into OpenAPI using https://github.com/DefCon-007/postman-to-openapi-online.
 Viewing the result with swagger works more or less (the postman references to the user, password and baseUrl variables are not resolved; baseUrl is https://map.schweizmobil.ch).

-Please note that I am not affiliated in any way with schweizmobil.ch foundation and this repo is not an official publication of schweizmobil.ch.
+Please note that I am not affiliated in any way with the schweizmobil.ch foundation and this repo is not an official publication of schweizmobil.ch.
 I created this repo for my training and because I was unable to find online documentation of this API.